When Not To Be Present in the Moment

 If your mind wanders to the future, do you tell yourself you shouldn’t daydream, that you should be realistic?
 Maybe you shouldn’t be so quick to stop your mind from pondering the possibilities of what might be.
 Or perhaps you think about what lies ahead and become anxious.
 Do you worry about what you might lose or how you might suffer instead of becoming excited about opportunities for joy, growth, and new experiences appearing?
 Do you ever just let yourself daydream about a future that would bring fun and joy to an arid life that you are currently living?
 Maybe you don’t believe that a much better future is possible for you.
 Why do you think that is?

-Memories can remind us that we have not lost our ability to engage the world with a sense of enthusiasm, ready to create something new for ourselves.
+Memories can remind us of our ability to engage the world with a sense of enthusiasm, ready to create something new for ourselves.
 Daydreams can help us bring into being what otherwise might not have materialized.